Châteauneuf-du-Pape AOC: Red wines

 In most red Châteauneuf-du-Pape, Grenache noir is the most common variety, although some producers use a higher proportion of Mourvèdre.
 Grenache produces a sweet juice that can have almost a jam-like consistency when very ripe.
 Syrah is typically blended to provide color and spice, while Mourvèdre can add elegance and structure to the wine.
 Some estates produce varietal (100%) Grenache noir, while a few producers insist on using at least a token amount of all thirteen originally permitted varieties in their blend.
-One of the only estates to grow all these varieties and use them consistently in a blend is Château de Beaucastel.
+One of the few estates to grow all these varieties and use them consistently in a blend is Château de Beaucastel.

 Châteauneuf-du-Pape red wines are often described as earthy with gamey flavors that have hints of tar and leather.
 The wines are considered tough and tannic in their youth but maintain their rich spiciness as they age.
 The wines often exhibit aromas of dried herbs common in Provence under the name of garrigue.
 Châteauneuf-du-Pape dominated by Mourvèdre tend to be higher in tannin and requiring longer cellaring before being approachable.